Biography of Edmund Burke

 1790: Burke writes about the French revolution.

-1791: Falls out with the Rockingham Whigs over his position on the French Revolution.
+1791: He falls out with the Rockingham Whigs over his position on the French Revolution.

 1793: War begins between Britain and France.
 Burke says that the war should be fought more strongly.

 1794: The prosecution of Warren Hastings finishes.
 Burke steps down from Parliament.
 Death of his son.

 1795: Warren Hastings is acquitted.

 1796: Protests against Britain’s willingness to make peace with revolutionary France.

 1756: ”A Vindication of Natural Society, A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful”.